proofit404/stories/docs/why.rst

     122 ->      props[-1] = props[-1][:-1]
     123

-We does not have any information about this strange comparison expression.
+We do not have any information about this strange comparison expression.

 Let's consider we should process this data in a different way to